swfiua/gotu/docs/observations.rst

 natural relationship between the mass of the quasar and the temperature of its surrounding water clouds.

-In turn, since redshift depends on the mass, there is a relation between temperature and redshift.
+In turn, since redshift depends on the mass, there is, presumably a relation between temperature and redshift.

 Todo
 ----